5.00 out of 4 votes

 How do you calculate cart abandonment rate?

-Divide the number of completed purchases by the number of initiated carts, subtract from 1, and multiply by 100.
-Example: 300 purchases from 1,000 initiated carts = (1 – 300/1000) x 100 = 70% abandonment rate.
+Divide completed purchases by initiated carts, subtract from 1, multiply by 100.
+If 300 purchases came from 1,000 initiated carts: (1 – 300/1000) x 100 = 70% abandonment rate.
+Most analytics platforms calculate this automatically, but the formula helps when you want to segment by device, traffic source, or product category.

 Why is mobile cart abandonment so high?